taftaniza/QA-Automation/Readme.txt

 ------------How to run the program-----------------
-1. Clone this link in your desire path on your laptop ( https://github.com/taftaniza/QA-Automation/new/selenium-practice )
+1. Clone this link in your desired path on your laptop ( https://github.com/taftaniza/QA-Automation/new/selenium-practice )
-2. Open the project your IDE.
+2. Open the project to your IDE.
 3. Run the program in the file SeleniumTest.java ---> (src/test/java/com/automation/SeleniumTest.java)

 -----------How to run Allure Report----------------

+**Open Terminal**:
-1. In your IDE, open terminal (make sure the path in on the project's path)
+   - In your IDE, open the terminal (make sure the path is on the project's path)

-2. Run:
+   **Run the installation command**:
+   - Execute the following command:

-  #1 '''mvn clean test'''
+  #1
+     ```
+     mvn clean test
+     ```

+--- After that, run the code on the SeleniumTes.java
+--- Next, execute:

-  #2 Run the test case
+  #2
-  #3 '''allure serve'''
+     ```
+     allure serve
+     ```
+   This command runs allure report for the testing.